WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 Section 1: Introduction – Sets the stage with the "reality gap" in family courts (e.g., transcripts as untapped tools for transparency).
 Primarily contextual, no analysis or solutions yet.
+### I THINK I NEED TO PROVIDE AN OVERIVIEW OF HOW THIS ARICLES IS STRUCTURE - LIEK A PICTUE OR MAP OF HOW THIS FLOW????
 Section 2: Crises in Family Court – Diagnoses systemic issues (e.g., bias, delays, abuse minimization).
 Pure analysis of problems.
 Section 3: Theoretical Foundations – Explains concepts like double-loop learning and systemic intelligence.
 Theoretical background, no solutions.
 Section 4: Empirical Foundations and Data Deficit – Highlights evidence voids (e.g., NatCen reports, FOI data).
 Analytical, with hints at data needs but no fixes.